nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Existing value will be updated to the input value.
 > * Existing value removed if no value follow parameter
 > * Can update multiple parameters in one command (see examples below)
+> * New values must be different from existing value
+> * At least one propertiy (task description, due date, start date, etc) must be specified
+> * If a task does not have a start and end time, both start and end times must be edited at the same time

 Examples: